sourcebroker/deployer-extended/README.rst

 ++++++++++++

 Starts buffering requests to application entrypoints.
-Application entrypoints means here any php file that can handle Apache request or handle cli calls.
-For most good frameworks there is only one or two entrypoints.
+Application entrypoints means here any php file that can handle HTTP requests or handle CLI calls.
+For most good frameworks there is only few entrypoints.

 The request are buffered but at the same time if you set special http header (by default HTTP_X_DEPLOYER_DEPLOYMENT) with special value you will be able to make regular request.
 This can be very handy to check if the application